AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 4. Unzip the folder

 5. Place this folder somewhere out of the way (a.k.a somewhere you won't accidentally delete it someday).
-I suggest leaving it in the Scrivener folder located at C:\Program Files (x86)\Scrivener but it doesn't actually matter, as long as you can find it later
+I suggest leaving it in the Scrivener folder located at C:\Program Files\Scrivener3 but it doesn't actually matter, as long as you can find it later.

 6. In scrivener, navigate to **file > Option**.
 Under the **General** tab, click *citations* in the side bar.
 Click on *choose*